machinereading/KV-eval-dataset/README.md

 **2. Some true triples in these datasets are already contained in the existing knowledge graph, English DBpedia.**

-This means that some test cases in these datasets can be easily solved by checking whether a given triple is contained in a knowledge graph or not.
+This means that some test cases in these datasets can be easily solved by checking whether a given triple is contained in English DBpedia or not.

-According to our analysis, 77.26% of the Synthetic dataset and 8.58% of the Real-World dataset are already contained in the knowledge graph, English DBpedia.
+According to our analysis, 77.26% of the Synthetic dataset and 8.58% of the Real-World dataset are already contained in English DBpedia.

 ## Our dataset